Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes

-In France~\citep{secretariat2012Orientations, loi2016}, and the Netherlands~\citep{dutchgoc2023wet, dutchgov2022inboundpolicy}, these aspects are considered in separate policies, whereas in Malta~\citep{maltagov2019inboundoutbound} and Iceland~\citep{icelandgov2021inboundoutbound} they are addressed jointly.
-It should be noted that the borders between these policy domains are not always clear-cut, and the distinction appears linked to the evolution of policies and to the maturity of OSS use.
-Policies adopted in the early 2000s, such as in the UK~\citep{ukgov2002inboundoutbound}, focused on inbound consumption (procurement), while more recent policies, such as in Estonia~\citep{estoniangov2021inboundoutbound}, have shifted to include the outbound aspect.
-In some countries, such as Colombia~\citep{columbiagov2019inbound}, the focus is almost exclusively on promoting increased use of OSS, with no outbound direction or guidance.
+In France~\cite{secretariat2012Orientations, loi2016}, and the Netherlands~\cite{dutchgoc2023wet, dutchgov2022inboundpolicy}, these aspects are considered in separate policies, whereas in Malta~\cite{maltagov2019inboundoutbound} and Iceland~\cite{icelandgov2021inboundoutbound} they are addressed jointly.
+It should be noted that the borders between these policy domains are not always clear-cut, and the distinction appears to be linked to the evolution of policies and the maturity of OSS use.
+Policies adopted in the early 2000s, such as in the UK~\cite{ukgov2002inboundoutbound}, focused on inbound consumption (procurement), whereas more recent policies, such as in Estonia~\cite{estoniangov2021inboundoutbound}, have shifted to include outbound consumption.
+In some countries, such as Colombia~\cite{columbiagov2019inbound}, the focus is almost exclusively on promoting increased use of OSS, with no outbound direction or guidance.

 Where these policies are considered separately, they may also be owned by different parts of the government, and the intervention may be based on distinct arguments or justifications.
 For instance, inbound policies may reside in procurement rules under a ministry of finance to ensure responsible use of government funds, while separate outbound policies may be housed in a department responsible for digital transformation, driven by principles of open innovation (more examples of how these factors interact with each other are provided below).